se-edu/se-book/oopDesign/introduction/text.md

 <div id="body">

-Object Oriented Programming is a widely used programming paradigm.
-Here is an introductory explanation of OOP from Apple:
+**Object-Oriented Programming (OOP) is a _programming paradigm_.** A programming paradigm guides programmers to analyze programming problems, and structure programming solutions, in a specific way.

 > Programming languages have traditionally divided the world into two parts—data and operations on data.
 > Data is static and immutable, except as the operations may change it.
 The procedures and functions that